omri898/Predicting-the-top-nominees-for-the-NBA-MVP-award-machine-learning-self-taught-project-/README.md

 **Tools used:** Pandas, Matplotlib, Seaborn

 ## Part 3 - Using Machine Learning
-I used regression to predict the 5 players with the highest share of votes
+I used regression to predict the 5 players with the highest share of votes.

 #### Key elements:
 * Defining relevant predictors.